Ontario

 This course was developed by the OBCT

 This free course has been developed by the Ontario Building & Construction Trades Women (OBCT) in association with the Provincial Building & Construction Trades Council of Ontario (PBCTCO).
-We thank the OBCT women’s committee for their continued support to improve the recruitment and retention of women and underrepresented construction workers employed in the Ontario’s construction industry.
+We thank the OBCT women’s committee for their continued support to improve the recruitment and retention of women and underrepresented construction workers employed in Ontario’s construction industry.

 Course Structure